DataDog/documentation/content/en/observability_pipelines/monitoring/metrics.md

 ## Overview

+This document lists some of the metrics available from Observability Pipelines.
+You can:

-Use metrics from Observability Pipelines to create [dashboards][1], [notebooks][2], and [monitors][3] for your specific use case.
-Use [Metrics Summary][5] to see metadata and tags available for the metrics.
+- Create your own [dashboards][1], [notebooks][2], and [monitors][3] with these metrics.
+- Use [Metrics Summary][5] to see metadata and tags available for the metrics.
 You can also see which dashboards, notebooks, monitors, and SLOs are using those metrics.

 See [Getting Started with Tags][4] for more information on how to use tags to group metrics by specific pipelines, Workers, and components.

 ## Pipeline metrics